connorbowen/apiq-mvp/docs/E2E_TEST_GUIDE.md

 **This is your go-to command** - it runs all E2E tests for features that are actually implemented and working, based on your current implementation status.

+## 🎨 **UX Compliance Testing**

+All E2E tests validate best-in-class UX standards as defined in `docs/UX_SPEC.md`:

+- **Headings & Hierarchy**: Tests assert correct `<h1>`/`<h2>` tags and descriptive text
+- **Form Fields**: Tests validate proper labels, required indicators, and ARIA attributes
+- **Buttons**: Tests check descriptive button text and loading states
+- **Error/Success Messaging**: Tests validate accessible error/success containers
+- **Navigation**: Tests verify clear navigation links and next-step guidance
+- **Accessibility**: Tests validate keyboard navigation and ARIA compliance

+**UX Compliance is enforced in CI/CD** - tests must pass UX validation to be considered successful.

 ## 🔧 **Port Cleanup System**

 All E2E test commands now include automatic port cleanup to prevent conflicts:

-- **Automatic Port Management**: Tests automatically kill any process running on port 3000 before starting
+- **Automatic Port Management**: Tests automatically check for any process running on port 3000 before starting
+- **Safe Process Handling**: The script will only kill processes on port 3000 if they are not the intended Next.js dev server or node process from the project root.
+If your dev/test server is running, it will be preserved and used for tests.
 - **Reliable Test Execution**: No more port conflicts or tests falling back to different ports
 - **Consistent Environment**: Tests always run on the expected port 3000

 **How it works**:
 - Each test command runs `./scripts/kill-port-3000.sh` before executing tests
-- The script finds and kills any process using port 3000
+- The script checks the process on port 3000.
+If it's your Next.js dev server or node process from the project root, it will not be killed.
+Otherwise, it will be terminated.
 - Tests then start reliably on port 3000
 - No manual intervention required